CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/distribution-and-cost-dimensions/overview.md

 ## Configuration

-- SAP Business One is configured as the below settings to determine how many dimension fields and columns should be displayed in the appropriate ProcessForce forms.
+- SAP Business One is set up with the following configurations to determine the number of dimension fields and columns that should be displayed in the corresponding ProcessForce forms.

 - The configuration is the same for Items and Resources